regianenas/currency_converter/README.md

 | `404`       | Searched product not found.                                       |

 # Development Overview
-The default development is used to proces requests.
+The default development used to proces requests.

 ![img.png](img.png)

 # Running
-In order to use the API, first one needs initiate all containers with docker-compose:
+In order to use the API, after clone this project, one needs to initiate all containers with docker-compose:
 ```
 docker-compose up -d
 ```
-After that it is necessary create migrates in the database, for that open a bash instance on your container calling ./bash.sh on the root of this project.
+After that, it is necessary to create migrates in the database.
+For that open a bash instance on your container calling ./bash.sh on the root of this project using the following commands:
 ```
 docker-compose run web_app bash
 cd converter_app
 python manage.py makemigrations
 python manage.py migrate
 ```
-For use Django admin dependencies one needs register a user, still at the bash instance, run the createsuperuser and provide a username, email and password.
+To use Django admin dependencies one needs to register a user, still inside the bash instance, run the createsuperuser and provide a username, email, and password.
 ```
 python manage.py createsuperuser
 ```
-Docker file contain the application and all container dependencies is already called docker-compose.yml.
+Dockerfile contains the application and all container dependencies is already called in docker-compose.yml.
-Once application is up, one can use the url (local and in production) to use API.
+Once application is up, one can use the url (local or in production) to use API.

-Example to get all products
+Example to get all products:
 ```
 localhost:8000/products
 ```